High School Innovation Curriculum

 In addition to physical education, students also participate in health education courses.
 This pairing of physical and health education provides students with a well-rounded approach to personal health.

-PHE I
+PHE 100

-The PHE course in grade 9 focuses on developing the foundational knowledge, conceptual understandings, and the life skills required to improve one's own personal health and develop lifelong positive health habits.
+PHE 100 focuses on developing the foundational knowledge, conceptual understandings, and the life skills required to improve one's own personal health and develop lifelong positive health habits.
 Students participate in a diverse range of sports and physical movement challenges designed to develop an understanding of movement concepts and to enhance their knowledge of the beneficial physiological changes that come with a sustained health and fitness focus.
 The health component of the program focuses on developing the knowledge and skills integral for cultivating healthy and respectful relationships and to improve their own personal health.
 Students are introduced to the strategies and techniques needed to navigate challenges, remain safe, and increase their own level of personal health literacy.

 Topics: